Serphentas/CryptoClient/README.md

 # License
 Copyright 2016-2999 Serphentas

-Licensed under CC-BY-SA 4.0, except for the CPCipher class which is licensed under the MIT License.
+Licensed under CC BY-SA 4.0, except for the CPCipher class which is licensed under the MIT License.